yml/keep/README.md

 # keep

-`keep` is a simple password manager that is built on top of `opengp`.
+`keep` is a simple password manager that is built on top of `openPGP`.
 Each account is save in a text file that contains 3 elements separated by a `\n`:

+* Password
 * Username
-* Password
 * Notes

 The filename is the account name.

 **Notes :** You can ditch kip at any time.
+Browse your files:

+* `ls ~/.keep/passwords/`

-Browse your files: ls ~/.kip/passwords/ Display contents manually: gpg -d ~/.kip/passwords/example.com
+Display contents manually:

+* `gpg -d ~/.kip/passwords/example.com`

+`Keep` let you manage multiple **profiles**.
+A Profile is composed of :

+* A directory where the passwords are saved.
+The directory can be shared between users.
+The username, note and password are safely encrypted but the account name is visible by anyone that has access to the shared folder.
+* `RecipientKeysIds` A space separated list of GPG Key Id that the account should be encrypted to.

 ## Install